andresmerida/students/README.md

 ##### Same way for Classes:  http://localhost:8080/classes/ GET (get all classes)

+## Tech stack

+I have used **Java** as a programming language because I think it is the language that best applies to object-oriented programming.

+I have used **Spring Framework** because it is the most complete java framework and popular with a large community.

 ## Download source code

 You can download all source code from this url on Git Hup: